azer/indexeddb/README.md

 #### Custom (Remote)

-Any interface with `push` and `pull` methods can be a sync resource or target. `push` should distribute updates, `pull` retrieve and save.
+Any interface with `subscribe` and `pull` methods can be a sync resource or target. `push` should distribute updates, `pull` retrieve and save.
 Here is an example;

 ```js
 const local = require('indexeddb')('local', {